Brian Jackson (actor): Life and career

 Jackson was born on 6 April 1931 in Bolton, Lancashire, England.
 He began his career as a Fleet Air Arm photographer and cameraman, then spent many years in the theatre appearing in the plays with repertory seasons at the Old Vic and the Royal Shakespeare Company at Stratford-upon-Avon and London.
 In 1969–70, he appeared in Mame at the Theatre Royal, Drury Lane, starring Ginger Rogers.

 He was a regular actor on TV and BBC radio drama.
 For several years Jackson was exclusively contracted worldwide as The Man From Del Monte, filming 25 commercials shown in 32 countries.

-In addition to his acting career, Jackson owned and ran several TV production and international distribution companies from his photographic, film & recording studios at Hampden Gurney Studios complex at Marble Arch in London.
+In addition to his acting career, Jackson owned and ran several TV production and international distribution companies from his photographic, film and recording studios at Hampden Gurney Studios complex at Marble Arch in London.

 Jackson was married to, and divorced from, Irene Berry, and they had a son and daughter.
-He also had a daughter with Eunice Gayson, to whom he was married from 1968 to 1977.
+He also had a daughter with actress Eunice Gayson, to whom he was married from 1968 to 1977.
 He was married to Ann Barker from 1998 until his death.
 They had a daughter, and he had another son from another relationship.

 Jackson died from prostate cancer in London on 2 July 2022, at the age of 91.